fleschutz/PowerShell/Docs/cd-autostart.md

 ## cd-autostart.ps1 - Sets the working directory to the user's autostart folder

-This script changes the working directory to the user's autostart folder.
+This PowerShell script changes the working directory to the user's autostart folder.

 ## Parameters
 ```powershell